rafa2kx/rxnt/ARCHITECTURE.md

 ### Transaction Flow

-Transactions are handled using the `ExecuteInTransactionAsync` method from `BaseController`:
+Transactions are handled using the `ExecuteWithTransactionAsync` method from `BaseController`:
 1. **Begin Transaction**: Starts a database transaction
 2. **Execute Operation**: Runs the operation within the transaction
 3. **Commit**: Automatically commits on success